-Access tombstones just like any other library content—using Macabacus' Library pane.
+Access Meta Shapes (e.g., tombstones) just like any other library content—using Macabacus' Library pane.

-To find tombstones relevant to the pitchbook you are preparing, click the Filter button at the top left corner of the Library pane and apply filters.
-For example, you can search for transactions within a specific date or deal value range, deals within a particular industry, engagements in which your firm played a specific advisory role (e.g., lead bookrunner), and much more.
+Filters section near the top of the Library pane and apply filters as desired.
+For example, you can search for tombstones representing transactions within a specific date or deal value range, deals within a particular industry, engagements in which your firm played a specific advisory role (e.g., lead bookrunner), and much more.

-Filtering options are determined by how you or your administrator configures Macabacus, and will vary from firm to firm.
+Available filtering options are determined by how you or your administrator configures Macabacus.

 Use the Search bar at the top of the Library pane as another way to filter results.
 Macabacus will search any text that appears in tombstones for matches.
 Note that the search bar does not search tombstone data—use filters for that.